syncfusion-content/asp.netwebforms-docs/aspnet/Dialog/load-content.md

 ![Load content](load-content_images\load-content_img1.png)

-We can handle the AJAX request’s success and failures through the events “ClientSideOnAjaxSuccess” and “ClientSideOnAjaxError” events respectively.
+We can handle the AJAX request’s success and failures through the events `ClientSideOnAjaxSuccess` and `ClientSideOnAjaxError` events respectively.

 You can modify the previous example as below to handle the success and failure events.